Krinkle/timotijhof.net/_posts/2014-10-03-phantomjs-for-ci.md

 -------

-**Update (September 2018)**: I recently read _[Creative Selection](http://creativeselection.io/)_ by Ken Kocienda.
-This book details the origin story of Safari and iPhone, told by the engineer that worked on these projects at Apple.
+**Update (September 2018)**: I recently read *[Creative Selection](http://creativeselection.io/)*, which talks about the engineering choices behind Safari and iPhone, how some of its features came to be, and the role of Steve Jobs day-to-day.
+It is written by Ken Kocienda, an engineer who worked on both projects.
+The book was a good and quick read.

+I previously read *Steve Jobs* by Walter Isaacson.
+The biography was great, but it didn't cover much of Apple's internal practices. *Creative Selection* covers this gap.